By William Kiraly, November 2016

 “Well, she knew how to get to me.
 How can a man resist a girl who loves his artwork and wants to be a sculptor just like me.”

 “Yes, well she wants to be a painter like me too.
 You don’t have girls at home, do you.
 They can be manipulative little vixens.”
-Guillaumet said with a smile, and this one is so much more powerful than big Charlotte or little Charlotte or even, God protect us, than her mother.”
+Guillaumet said with a smile, and this one is so much more powerful than little Charlotte or even, God protect us, big Charlotte her mother.”

 “She’s a little girl, you talk like she is a master manipulator.”